darvin-rakotomalala/secure-vpc-for-three-tier-web-app/README.md

 ### License

 ***
-This project is provided as-is for educational and production use.
+This project is for learning and demonstration purposes.
+You can adapt or extend it for your own use.